Iran–Iraq border

-The Iran–Iraq border runs for 1,599 km (994 mi) from the tripoint with Turkey in the north down to the Shatt al-Arab (known as Arvand Rud in Iran) waterway and out to the Persian Gulf in the south.
+The Iran–Iraq border runs for 1,599 km (994 mi) from the tripoint with Turkey in the north down to the Shatt al-Arab (known as Arvand River in Iran) waterway and out to the Persian Gulf in the south.
 Although the boundary was first determined in 1639, certain disputes continue, particularly surrounding navigation on the Shatt al-Arab.

 Boundary line

 The border starts in the north at the Turkish tripoint (at 37° 08' 44" N and 44° 47' 05" E).
 It then proceeds southwards via a series of irregular lines through the Zagros Mountains, trending broadly to the south-east, save for short stretches where it utilises rivers (such as the Zab as Saghir and Diyala River) and a protrusion of Iraqi territory east of Sulaymaniyah in Penjwen District.
-To the east of Al Amarah the irregular lines cease, and the border continues southward via four straight line sections through marshland down to the Nahr al-Khayin river.
+To the east of Al Amarah the irregular lines cease, and the border continues southward via four straight-line sections through marshland down to the Nahr al-Khayin river.
 The border follows this river briefly down to the Shatt al-Arab, the thalweg of which it then follows out to the Persian Gulf at the "lowest point of low water" at the mouth of the Shatt al-Arab at (WGS84).

 History

 Ottoman era (1500s–1920)

-The Ottoman Empire had conquered much of what is now Iraq from Safavid Persia in the Ottoman–Safavid War of 1532–1555.
+The Ottoman Empire had conquered much of Ottoman Iraq from Safavid Persia in the Ottoman–Safavid War of 1532–1555.
 The war concluded with the Peace of Amasya, by which Ottoman rule over Mesopotamia was confirmed.
 Ottoman control of Mesopotamia was strengthened following the Ottoman–Safavid War (1623–1639), which was ended by the Treaty of Zuhab.
 The Zuhab treaty stipulated that the boundary between the two empires would run between the Zagros Mountains and the Tigris River, though a precise line was not drawn at that time.

 During the Ottoman–Hotaki War (1722–1727) the Ottomans invaded Iran in league with Russia, gaining large parts of north-west Iran via the Treaty of Hamedan.
 Another war followed in the 1740s which was ended by the Treaty of Kerden in 1746, which restored Iran's western provinces and re-affirmed the 1639 Zuhab border.